nsensfel/tonkadur-website/content/fate_v1/_index.md

 #### Player Choices
 Inputs from the players are limited to the `(player_choice ...)` instruction.
-It presents the player with `rich text` options to choose from, which execute an associated list of instructions if chosen.
+It presents the player with `text` options to choose from, which execute an associated list of instructions if chosen.

 More complicated inputs, such as retrieving a `string` or an `int` from the